ItsNotSoftware/wire-bundle-optimizer/README.md

 A Python-based app to tightly arrange circular wires of varying radii within the smallest possible circular cross-section — **minimizing diameter** while ensuring **no overlaps**.

-This project was inspired by a real-world engineering challenge at **Rocket Factory Augsburg**: routing hundreds of wires through a constrained tunnel inside a **rocket fuel tank**.

 The tool supports:

 - Any number of wires with arbitrary radii